ishikota/PyPokerEngine/docs/sources/tutorial/simulate_the_game_by_emulator.md

 ```

 But sometimes you want more fine-grained control of the game like stepwise simulation from current state.
-PyPokerEngine provides `Emulator` class whcih enables you to simulate the game as you want.
+PyPokerEngine provides `Emulator` class which enables you to simulate the game as you want.

 In this tutorial, we will create `EmulatorPlayer` to understand how to use `Emulator` class.
 (`EmulatorPlayer` would not be practical AI but good example to learn about `Emulator`)